 The Higher Education Opportunity Act (HEOA) was signed into law in August of 2008.
 It describes the responsibilities of institutions of higher education to curb illegal downloading and distribution of copyrighted materials by students through institutional networks, and includes the following four requirements.

-- Institutions must provide annual disclosures to students describing copyright law and campus policies related to violations of copyright law.
+- Institutions must provide each fall and spring disclosures to students describing copyright law and campus policies related to violations of copyright law.

 - Institutions must create plans to combat the unauthorized distribution of copyrighted materials by users of the institution's network, and the plan must include the use of one or more technology-based deterrents.

 - Institutions must offer alternatives to illegal downloading.

 - Institutions must periodically review their plans for effectiveness.

 Educating students on copyright law is an important part of reducing the illegal sharing of copyrighted materials.
 In compliance with HEOA, UA Cossatot uses the following methods to inform the campus community about HEOA and the university's response to copyright infringement.

 - All UA Cossatot students, faculty, and staff must read and endorse the Acceptable Computer Use Policy before access will be granted to computing facilities.